Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 Communicating with Transport Staff

-• Inform staff of your needs and ask about boarding procedures or any assistance.
+• Inform staff of your needs and ask about boarding procedures or if you need any assistance.

 • Having a clear line of communication can lead to smoother transitions.